-- FXR inverters can accept power from a single-phase generator that delivers clean AC power in the range of voltage and frequency specified for that model. - ~ Inverters stacked for split-phase output (120/240 Vac) can work with both output lines of a split-phase generator. - ~ Inverters stacked for three-phase output can work with three-phase generators. - The inverter/charger can provide a start signal to control an automatic-start generator.
+- FXR inverters can accept power from a single-phase generator that delivers clean AC power in the range of voltage and frequency specified for that model. - ~ Inverters stacked for three-phase output can work with three-phase generators. - The inverter/charger can provide a start signal to control an automatic start generator.
 If automatic generator starting is required, the generator must be an electric-start model with automatic choke.
 It should have two-wire start capability.
 For other configurations, additional equipment may be required. - In any configuration, the inverter may need to be specifically programmed using the system display.
 Lip Perform all programming according to the specifications of the generator and the required operation of the inverter.
-Parameters to be programmed may include generator size, automatic starting requirements, and potential fluctuations in generator AC voltage. - A generator that is to be installed in a building usually should not have a bond between the neutral and ground connections.
+Parameters to be program med may include generator size, automatic starting requirements, and potential fluctuations in generator AC voltage. - A generator that is to be installed in a building usually should not have a bond between the neutral and ground connections.
 The generator should only be bonded if there is a specific need.
-Installations in North America are expected to bond the neutral and ground at the main electrical panel.
+Local or national codes may require the neutral and ground to be bonded at the main electrical panel.
 See page 18 for more information on neutral-ground bonding.